Merimetso-Code/EmbeddedAutomotiveSecurity/Exercise2.md

       * SPC56_Discovery -> FreeRTOS
       * Application Name: SPC560Pxx_RLA_FreeRTOS Serial Test

-When you have installed the SPC5 Studio, then connect the SPC560P Development Board to your laptop.
 Once you have executed the SPC5 Studio software and created/loaded the project, then can you edit the main function in the file.
+Remember to click the:

+* Generation Application Code, Overwriting all Previous Content -> On the Code Centric Actions Tab

 In the main function you should see the following:
 ```c

 ```